HOME | SPECIAL OFFER | PRODUCTS | FREE ADVERTISING | HINTS & TIPS | HOW TO RUN A RESTAURANT | LINK EXCHANGE | FEATURED BUSINESSES

 Basically the balance sheet shows how your finances are arranged, it shows:

-What assets you own (buildings, vehicles stock etc)
+What assets you own (buildings, vehicles stock etc).

-What debts you have (creditors lend you money/stock and are known as liabilities)
+What debts you have (creditors lend you money/stock and are known as liabilities).

-What people owe you (debtors)
+What people owe you (debtors).

 What capital you have invested in the business (money paid into the business by you).

+The balance sheet is only truly accurate at the time it is made, as your incomings and outgoings are changing all the time.
+In effect the balance sheet gives you a 'snap shot' of your restaurant finances at a certain date.
 The way in which the figures are entered onto the balance sheet is known as 'Double Entry', which means that figures taken from one side of the balance sheet are added to the other side to make the figures balance-hence the usage of the term balance sheet!

 Follow the link below to see an example of a balance sheet, to give you a clearer understanding of how they work.